- Twitch is great, but it seems like some browsers do not support playback of certain videos.

-This is how one user described the issue in the Reddit thread:
+This is how one user described the issue:

-What do do if your browser doesn’t support video playback on Twitch?
+What can I do if browser doesn’t support video playback on Twitch?

 - In the address bar, type about:config and press Enter.

-- Search for media.autoplay.enabled value and make sure that it’s set to Enabled.
+- Search for media.autoplay.enabled value and make sure that it’s set on True.